State Inspectors Cite Johns Hopkins All Children’s for Failing to Report Mistakes

 According to the parents, the needle that had been left in the child’s aorta was removed during an unrelated procedure.
 The hospital settled the malpractice claim for around $50,000 which has been put in a trust for the child.

-The Tampa attorneys at Masterson, Hoag & Smith have successfully recovered millions of dollars in damages for our clients.
+The St. Petersburg attorney at Masterson & Hoag, P.A. have successfully recovered millions of dollars in damages for our clients.
 If you have been injured in an incidence of medical malpractice, our attorneys will fight to see that you are compensated appropriately for your injuries.
 Please feel free to give us a call or contact us online.